SDRausty/buildAPKs/docs/reallyEasilyBuildAndroidAPKsOnDevice.md

 ### Really Easily Build an Android APK on an Android Device (Smartphone or Tablet).

 Install [Termux](https://termux.com/) on Android.
-Copy and paste the following into [Termux.](https://termux.com/) Run each of the following command lines separately.
+Copy and paste each of the following commands separately into [Termux.](https://termux.com/) Run each of the following command lines separately.
 Running them all at once may generate errors.

 ```
 pkg up